Judges toss suit seeking Virginia House elections this year

 The court did say that voters who live in districts with populations larger than the ideal district “likely have standing, because they are underrepresented when compared to the ideal.”

 The Loudoun County NAACP said earlier this year that it was reviewing whether to file its own lawsuit.
-In a letter, the group said the use of outdated maps in the 2021 elections “suppressed the vote, diluted the voices and diminished the representation” of the group’s 637 members and thousands of people of color living in the county.
+In a letter, the group said the use of outdated maps in the 2021 elections “suppressed the vote, diluted the voices and diminished the representation” of the group’s 637 members and thousands of county residents of color.

-The group did not immediately respond to a voicemail message left at its office or to an email sent Monday.
+The group did not immediately respond to a voicemail left at its office or an email sent Monday.

 Herring — who for months last year ignored a request for an official opinion on the matter — attempted to have the lawsuit thrown out on sovereign immunity grounds.
 Novak dismissed claims against former Gov. Ralph Northam and several other defendants but declined to dismiss claims against state elections officials.

-Last October, before the matter had reached the 4th Circuit, a federal judge had appointed a three-judge panel to handle the case.
-Monday's opinion said that the three-judge panel "collectively deciding the issue constitutes the most efficient process in the unique procedural posture that this case exists."
+In October, before the matter had reached the 4th Circuit, a federal judge appointed a three-judge panel to handle the case.
+Monday's opinion said that the three-judge panel "collectively deciding the issue constitutes the most efficient process" for handling the case.

+The judges said the case had “languished for far too long,” blaming both the defendants' “efforts to engage in piecemeal litigation” and Goldman's “unorthodox (and occasionally improper) filings.”